-Photograph – Set of 3 black and white photographs of Bogong Village during early construction of Lake Guy ( in the foreground)
+Photograph – Set of 3 black and white photographs of Bogong Village circa late 1930's - 1940's during early construction of Lake Guy ( in the foreground)

 From the Collection of Kiewa Valley Historical Society Mount Beauty Information Centre 31 Bogong High Plains Rd Mt Beauty Victoria